reneafranco/Sophia-Courses/README.md

 Scripting and Programming - Foundations	3	*CS1101 Introduction to Java Programming

-Web Development Foundations	3	*CS1005 Introduction to Web Development
+Web Development Foundations	3	*CS1005 Introduction to Web Development ------ Satisfated Already ------

 Introduction to Programming in Python	3	*CS1100 Introduction to Python Programming

 Business of IT - Project Management	4	*PM1001 Project Management

 IT Leadership Foundations	3	*BUSI1013 Principles of Management

 ----------- Study.com, 15 credits -------